moccadroid/hello_bot/README.md

 # hello_bot

-hello_bot is a skeleton for a facebook messenger bot to run on Google App Engine.<br>
+hello_bot is a skeleton for a facebook messenger bot to run on Openshift.<br>
 If you follow the tutorial below, your bot should be up and running in less than an hour... or at least a couple of hours... at most a day :D

 If you find any errors in this tutorial, don't keep them!
 Send them to me, so we can make this tutorial even better.